Data Binding in Blazor MultiColumn ComboBox Component

 Offline mode

-To avoid post back for every action, set the MultiColumn ComboBox to load all data on initialization and make the actions process on the client-side.
-To enable this behavior, use the Offline property of DataManager.
+To avoid a postback for every action, load all data on initialization and process actions on the client side.
+Enable this behavior by setting the Offline property of DataManager.
+In offline mode, data is fetched once; filtering and searching then occur client side.

-The following example is for remote data binding and enabled offline mode.
+The following example demonstrates remote data binding with offline mode enabled.

 • CSHTML